StefanCaldararu/cs-framework/submissions/README.md

 # Submissions
 There are four submissions included as examples.
 Each of the submissions has seperate build features, demonstrating the capabilities.
-Hopefully, enough examples for building are included that other examples can be run, assuming the appropriate compilers are installed.
+Hopefully, enough examples for building are included that true implementations of this functionality can be easily run, and other languages can be submitted assuming the appropriate compilers are installed.

  > [!NOTE]
  > Specific documentation and examples which can be directly used are provided for python users to make usage of the system as easy as possible, as they may be unexperienced with `Makefile`s.
-For C and C++, it is assumed users know how to use `cmake`, and other build capabilities.
+For C and C++, it is assumed users know how to use `cmake`, and will be able to provide their own build scripts.

 ## Table of Contents